Daman Ganga River

-The Daman Ganga also called Dawan River is a river in western India.
+The Daman Ganga, also called the Dawan River, is a river in western India.
 The river's headwaters are on the western slope of the Western Ghats range, and it flows west into the Arabian Sea.
 The river flows through Maharashtra and Gujarat states, as well as the Union territory of Dadra and Nagar Haveli and Daman and Diu.
-The industrial towns of Vapi, Dadra and Silvassa lie on the north bank of the river, and the town of Daman occupies both banks of the river's estuary.
+The industrial towns of Vapi, Dadra and Silvassa lie on the north bank of the river, and the town of Daman occupies both banks of the river's mouth.

-The major development project on the river is the Daman Ganga Multipurpose project completed which benefits the state of Gujarat and the Union Territory of Dadra Nagar Haveli and Daman and Diu.
+The major development project on the river is the Daman Ganga Multipurpose project completed which benefits the state of Gujarat and the Union Territory of Dadra and Nagar Haveli and Daman and Diu.
 In 2015, a major river interlinking project involving inter-basin transfer of surplus water from the Daman Ganga called the "Daman Ganga-Pinjal River Linking Project" has been approved for implementation.

 The two historical forts on either side of the river at Daman, are the Moti Daman ('Moti' means "big") on the southern bank and the Nani Daman ('Nani' means "small"), on the northern bank.

 Geography

 The Daman Ganga, also known as Dawan River, rises in the Sahyadri hills close to Ambegaon village in Dindori taluka of Nasik district of Maharashtra State.
-It raise at an elevation of 950m.
-The major tributaries of Daman and Vag run a course of 79 km and 61 km respectively before joining at Matunji to become the Daman Ganga River.
-Major part of the river lies in Maharashtra.
+It rises at an elevation of 950 m.
+The Daman Ganga's main tributaries, the Daman and the Vag, run a course of 79 km and 61 km respectively before joining at Matunji to become the Daman Ganga River.
+A major part of the river lies in Maharashtra.
 Its total length from source to the Arabian Sea is 131.30 km.
-Some of major tributaries which originate and flow through the mountainous region of the states of Maharashtra, Gujarat and the Union Territory of Dadra and Nagar Haveli and Daman and Diu are Dawan, Shrimant, Val, Rayate, Lendi, Wagh, Sakartond, Roshni, Dudhni, and Piperiya.
+Some major tributaries which rise in and flow through the mountainous region of the states of Maharashtra, Gujarat and the Union Territory of Dadra and Nagar Haveli and Daman and Diu are the Dawan, the Shrimant, the Val, the Rayate, the Lendi, the Wagh, the Sakartond, the Roshni, the Dudhni, and the Piperiya.
 As the river joins the sea at Daman, it is named Daman Ganga.
-At the estuary there is heavy sedimentation and hence the depth of water is shallow.
+Found at the mouth is heavy sedimentation and hence the depth of water is shallow.
 Daman is located on both banks of the river (Portuguese name: Rio Sandalcalo).
-At the mouth of the river the bar is level bed made of hard sand, except for the North of the North point where the river enters the sea.
+At the mouth of the river the bar is a level bed made of hard sand, except for the North of the North point where the river enters the sea.